MiSTer-devel/Template_MiSTer/Readme.md

 ### Standard MiSTer core should have following folders:
 * `sys` - the framework.
 Basically it's prohibited to change any files in this folder.
 Framework updates may erase any customization in this folder.
 All MiSTer cores have to include sys folder as is from this core.
 * `rtl` - the actual source of core.
-It's up to developer how to organize the inner structure of this folder.
+It's up to the developer how to organize the inner structure of this folder.
 Exception is pll folder/files (see below).
 * `releases` - the folder where rbf files should be placed. format of each rbf is: <core_name>_YYMMDD.rbf YYMMDD is date code of release.

 ### Other standard files: